 - A commitment to public service and representing the library in a positive manner.

-The current starting salary (Pay Range 9CN) is $7.95 per hour, and the resident incentive salary range for City of Milwaukee residents is $8.19.
+Beginning September 5, 2021, and upon final legislative approval, the starting hourly rate (Pay Range 9MN) will be $15.00 and the resident incentive hourly rate for City of Milwaukee residents will be $15.45.
 Appointees are not eligible for benefits.

-This is a continuing examination.
 The written test will consist of a job-related multiple-choice test weighted 100%.
 The test will measure the following knowledge, skills, and abilities that are necessary to do the work of a Library Circulation Aide: filing, interpreting job-related material, public relations, and interpersonal skills.
-Exams are currently scheduled for the months of January and February, 2020.

 - The Department of Employee Relations is located in City Hall, 200 E Wells St, Room 706, Milwaukee, WI 53202.